doctrine/orm/docs/en/reference/transactions-and-concurrency.rst

-The difference between ``Connection#transactional($func)`` and ``EntityManager#transactional($func)`` is that the latter abstraction flushes the ``EntityManager`` prior to transaction commit and rolls back the transaction when an exception occurs.
+The difference between ``Connection#transactional($func)`` and ``EntityManager#transactional($func)`` is that the latter abstraction flushes the ``EntityManager`` prior to transaction commit and in case of an exception the ``EntityManager`` gets closed in addition to the transaction rollback.

 .. _transactions-and-concurrency_exception-handling: